- Survey Results

 shorten the queue or make it more consistent wait time- sometimes a job starts within 1 min of submitting, sometimes it take 24-48 hours.
 Its very difficult to plan jobs and choose which computer to use if the queue is so unpredictable.
 It would be really helpful if the computer could give me an estimate after I've submitted something for how long it will take to get through the queue.
 Even a crude estimate would help...
 1 hour or 48 hours?...

 It would be good to have queue for long jobs at PDSF.

-The queue structure, which has very few running jobs per user, heavily favors people running many-node jobs, not people running embarassingly parallel problems.
+The queue structure, which has very few running jobs per user, heavily favors people running many-node jobs, not people running embarrassingly parallel problems.
 From a queueing perspective, it should not make a difference if I do my science through one 128-cpu job or 128 1-cpu jobs.
-There is nothing saying "better science" is done with large jobs, in fact, embarassingly parallel jobs likely have less overhead and better efficiencies in the queue.
+There is nothing saying "better science" is done with large jobs, in fact, embarrassingly parallel jobs likely have less overhead and better efficiencies in the queue.
 This can be accomplished by changing the queue structure so that it's not the number of JOBS that is limited, but the number of NODES, ie one user can have at most x nodes at a time, regardless of how he chooses to use those nodes.